timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 ### Drow Mages

 The characters encounter 1d3 drow mage out for a walk.
 There is a 50 percent chance that these mages are members of the Council of Spiders and of a mind to help the characters infiltrate Sorcere, should the characters reveal that they are in league with Vizeran DeVir.
-These mages offer to cast <fetch-data type="spell">greater invisibility</fetch-data> spells on visible characters and escort the party to Gromph's sanctum in the tower.
+These mages offer to cast <wc-fetch type="spell">greater invisibility</wc-fetch> spells on visible characters and escort the party to Gromph's sanctum in the tower.
 As long as the characters are under the protection of these mages, they have no hostile encounters until they enter Gromph's sanctum (see "Sorcere" for details).

 ### Drow Warriors